superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ## Setup

-Before you do our installations and imports, make sure you have access to Llama2 in your environment.
+Before you do your installations and imports, make sure you have access to Llama2 in your environment.
 If you're working in google colab, sign in / up on [huggingface](https://huggingface.co/), get an access token [here](https://huggingface.co/settings/tokens/), and login:

 ```python
 from huggingface_hub import notebook_login